Share this article

 The piece of stained glass holds sentimental value to colleagues, volunteers and supporters tells its own story.
 Patients at that time painted the leaves of the tree in different colours which reflected the Hospice’s logo.

 The blue wave under the tree represents the iconic River Cam.
 Whilst most of the colours were chosen to reflect Arthur Rank Hospice’s branded colours at the time, the purple segment at the top was an exception.
-It has an impressive royal connection: during a Royal visit in 2002, Prince Charles took a moment to paint the leaf at the top of the tree in royal purple!
+It has an impressive royal connection: during a Royal visit in 2002, King Charles III (then Prince Charles) took a moment to paint the leaf at the top of the tree in royal purple!

 Thanks to Go Glass

-Arthur Rank Hospice has recently celebrated it’s fourth birthday at the Shelford Bottom home.
+The window was reinstalled as the Charity celebrated it’s fourth birthday, in 2020, at the Shelford Bottom home.
 During the time in-between, the window was cared for by Go Glass – who kindly moved it from Mill Road, generously polished it up and carefully placed it in a brand new frame which showcases it beautifully, before installing it in its new position.

 Sue Rossiter, Day Therapy Lead comments: